Details: This full-time exempt position offers a competitive annual salary.

 Organizational Overview: The Sargent Shriver National Center on Poverty Law provides national leadership in advancing laws and policies that secure justice to improve the lives and opportunities of people living in poverty.
 We put race front and center in our work.
 We recognize that inclusion of diverse voices, perspectives, and experiences is essential to understanding and addressing complex issues in our advocacy and within our organization.
 To that end, we focus on issues that deeply affect the lives and social mobility of people living in poverty: economic justice, housing justice, health care justice, and community justice.
 We lead, equip, and mobilize multi-state networks to advance an anti-poverty and racial justice agenda.
 Through training and leadership development programs designed to foster innovation and collaboration, we strengthen core competencies of advocates across the country.

-- Support content and engagement strategy for the Shriver Center social media platforms (Twitter, Facebook, LinkedIn), with a community of more than 19,000 across all three platforms;
+- Direct content and engagement strategy for the Shriver Center’s social media platforms (Twitter, Facebook, LinkedIn), with a community of more than 19,000 across all three platforms;

-- Coordinate digital communications efforts with Shriver Center advocacy coalition and network partners;
+- Coordinate communications efforts with Shriver Center advocacy coalition and network partners;

 - Other responsibilities as assigned.

-- At least one year of professional experience in managing digital communications, preferably in a nonprofit, agency, or political campaign setting;
+- Up to five years of experience in strategic communications, preferably in a policy or advocacy setting;

-- Bachelor's degree in Communications, Marketing, Journalism, Digital Communications, or related field;
+- Bachelor's degree in Communications, Marketing, Journalism, Political Science or related field;

-- Strong project management skills and ability to prioritize and manage multiple projects simultaneously, from assignment to delivery with attention to detail and a commitment to producing quality work;
+- Superior project management skills and ability to prioritize and manage multiple projects simultaneously;

 - Familiarity with our core issue areas and/or Illinois politics a plus;